-I removed the remaining couple of pine cones, some Christmas decorations and one lonely red bow.
-I left the round golden decorations in place, thinking that they will look much less Christmassy once they get a couple of layers of spray-paint.
+I removed a remaining couple of pine cones, some Christmas decorations and one lonely red bow.
+I left the round golden decorations in place, thinking that they will look much less Christmassy once they get a couple of layers of spray paint.
 Some of the pieces needed to be cut free while others just pulled out of the wreath base.

 Step 2: Spray-paint your Wreath

 I used a flattened trash bag to protect my outside table and quickly gave my wreath base a couple of layers of spray paint.
 Of course, the black paint I had leftover from another project was almost finished, so my first two layers were done using brown paint.
 This was also left over from when I painted my wooden window blinds.
 I was able to get a nice solid layer of black out of the can and it really covered the brown completely.
 I left the painted wreath outside for the whole day so that it could dry properly.